-We are going through a period of unprecedented change with rapid technological change, greater focus on environmental, social and governance (ESG) factors, and shifting stakeholder requirements.
+We are going through a period of unprecedented volatility with rapid technological change, greater focus on environmental, social and governance (ESG) factors, and shifting stakeholder requirements.
 This has brought an upheaval in the way people work, where they work and the way they interact with colleagues, employers and the system.
 On top of this, the Covid-19 pandemic accelerated trends towards hybrid working practices and digital communication.

 Understanding motivation in organisations and taking the appropriate measures to support employees will be crucial for navigating transition, encouraging innovation and ensuring sustainable growth.

-The Motivation Metrics ™ framework developed by MindAlpha is a groundbreaking approach to mapping motivation.
-We have looked at decades of research into the factors that underpin motivation and tested them in a variety of organisational contexts.
-From Maslow’s Hierarchy of Needs (Maslow 1943) and Hertzberg’s Dual Factor Theory (Herzberg 1968), through Deci and Ryan’s work on Self-Determination Theory (Deci and Ryan 2018) to Carole Dweck on Growth Mindset (Dweck 2006) and Amy Edmondson’s work on Psychological Safety (Edmondson 2018), we have examined what underpins and drives motivation to deliver and sustain performance at the individual level and within teams.
-Motivation Metrics enables organisations to map motivational drivers and behaviour within their organisation, to identify challenges which may be holding them back and to design interventions to overcome hurdles and deliver superior results.
+The Motivation Metrics™ framework developed by MindAlpha is a groundbreaking approach to mapping motivation.
+We have looked at decades of research into the factors which underpin motivation and tested them in a variety of organisational contexts.
+From Maslow’s Hierarchy of Needs (Maslow 1943) and Hertzberg’s Dual Factor Theory (Herzberg 1968), through Deci and Ryan’s work on Self-Determination Theory (Deci and Ryan 2018) to Carole Dweck on Growth Mindset (Dweck 2006) and Amy Edmondson’s work on Psychological Safety (Edmondson 2018), we have examined what underpins and drives motivation to deliver and sustain performance at the individual and group levels.
+Motivation Metrics enables managers to map motivational drivers and behaviour within their organisation, to identify challenges which may be holding them back and to design interventions to overcome hurdles and deliver superior results.

 Motivation describes the velocity of an organisation: Individual motivation determines the speed at which it travels, while collective motivation determines the direction

-The foundations of motivation are the platform on which performance is built.
+The Foundations of Motivation are the platform on which performance is built.
 They include wellness across the spheres of physical, mental and social health; life-balance; and the support environment.
-The foundations do not determine performance at higher levels but without them, the other motivational factors, either intrinsic, such as autonomy or belonging, or extrinsic such as financial rewards, are worthless.
+The Foundations do not determine performance at higher levels but without them, the other motivational factors, either intrinsic, such as autonomy or belonging, or extrinsic such as financial rewards, are worthless.

 Proficiency is the second individual motivation factor.
 Belief that we have the competence to accomplish the tasks we are required to do and to progress in our chosen career is a strong positive motivator.
 Any concern that we lack these skills is demotivating.
-It is not enough, however, to assume that more is always better.
-Flow theory (Csikszentmihalyi 1975) suggests that we need to find a match between our skill levels and the requirements of the tasks we are expected to carry out.
+It is not right, however, to assume that more is always better.
+Flow theory (Csikszentmihalyi 1975) suggests we need to find a match between our skill level and the requirements of the tasks we are expected to carry out.
 Inadequate skill levels will induce stress but being asked to carry out tasks that do not challenge us or allow us to demonstrate our capability is likely to lead to boredom and frustration.

-Collective motivation speaks to the ability of a team or group of individuals to pull together towards a common goal and to leverage the breadth of skills and cognitive diversity within a group.
-In the Motivation Metrics model, collective motivation is predicted by group identity, psychological safety and organisational satisfaction.
+Collective Motivation speaks to the ability of a team or group of individuals to pull together towards a common goal and to leverage the breadth of skills and cognitive diversity within a group.
+In the Motivation Metrics model, Collective Motivation is predicted by group identity, psychological safety and organisational satisfaction.

 Psychological safety looks at how comfortable we feel about taking interpersonal risks.
 Google’s Project Aristotle identified it as the most important determinant of successful teams (New York Times 2016).
-Psychological safety defines the extent to which we feel safe to express different views and perspectives; safe to innovate, experiment and learn from our mistakes; safe to raise issues and have challenging conversations; and safe to open-up or ask for help without being taken advantage of.
+Psychological safety defines the extent to which we feel safe to express different views and perspectives, safe to innovate, experiment and learn from our mistakes, safe to raise issues and have challenging conversations, and safe to open-up or ask for help without being taken advantage of.

 Organisational satisfaction is the final factor in our collective motivation dimension.
 It comprises the extent to which employees feel that the organisation supports their longer-term interests and aspirations; their trust in the organisation’s ability to communicate effectively and make decisions; and the alignment of their values with those of the organisation.